AllenNeuralDynamics/aind-ephys-pipeline-kilosort25/README.md

 Several crucial environment variables need modification within the spike_sort_slurm.slrm script:

-- DATA_PATH: Specifies the location of your input data.
+- **DATA_PATH**: Specifies the location of your input data.
-- RESULTS_PATH: Defines where the pipeline will store the generated output files.
+- **RESULTS_PATH**: Defines where the pipeline will store the generated output files.
-- WORK_DIR: A temporary directory used by the pipeline during execution.
+- **WORK_DIR**: A temporary directory used by the pipeline during execution.
 It's recommended to utilize the scratch storage for this purpose.

 #### Modifying Slurm Job Options

 Within the job script, ensure you provide the appropriate partition and account names for your allocation on the HPC system.
 Here's an example:

 In the job file, provide the correct partition and account names.